Dehydration - when your body needs more water

 "Do you drink 8 glasses of water or other drinks a day?
 This is how much some experts say that adults need each day.
 Small kids need less water than this – 6 or 8 smaller drinks would be good.
 At least make sure that you drink water in the morning, at recess time, lunch, after you are running around and in the evening.

-Fruit juice is okay but often it has a lot of sugar so only have one glass a day of that.
+Fruit juice is okay but often it has a lot of sugar so only have one glass a day of juice mixed with water.
 Milk is good too.
 Water is the best drink you can have, so take your water bottle with you when you exercise, especially in summer, and keep your body happy and working well.

 Tap water in South Australia has fluoride added to help keep teeth healthy.
 Since kids have started drinking more bottled water they have been getting many more holes in their teeth.